johndimm/react-postgres-without-orm/README.md

 postgres=# \q
 ```

-Then create a .env file like this:
+Log out of the postgres user and return to the project directory, then create a .env file like this:

 ```
 export PGUSER=postgres